Kids’ fencing in Brooklyn: frequently asked questions

 No. Kids do not need to buy fencing equipment to start at BBFC.

-All equipment is provided for introductory private lessons, introductory packages, beginner classes, and summer camp.
+All equipment is provided for introductory private lessons, introductory packages, and summer camp.
 That allows families to try fencing before deciding whether to buy personal gear later.

 No. Brooklyn Bridge Fencing Club does not offer adult fencing.